Jugnuma: The Fable

-Jugnuma – The Fable is a 2024 drama film directed by Raam Reddy, starring Manoj Bajpayee, Deepak Dobriyal, Priyanka Bose, Hiral Sidhu, Awan Pookot and Tillotama Shome.
+Jugnuma: The Fable is a 2024 drama film directed by Raam Reddy, starring Manoj Bajpayee, Deepak Dobriyal, Priyanka Bose, Hiral Sidhu, Awan Pookot and Tillotama Shome.
 The film has been produced by Prspctvs Productions, co-produced by Maxmedia and Sikhya Entertainment, and distributed by Flip Films.
-The film is presented by Academy Award Winner Guneet Monga and Anurag Kashyap.
+The film is presented by Guneet Monga and Anurag Kashyap.

 The film made history by becoming the first Indian film to win Best Film at the 38th Leeds International Film Festival in the United Kingdom, and also won the Special Jury Award at the MAMI Mumbai Film Festival 2024.
 It had its world premiere at the 74th Berlin International Film Festival on February 16, 2024, in the prestigious Encounters segment—marking only the second Indian film in the last 30 years to compete in a key competitive section of the Berlinale.

+The film was shot during the COVID-19 pandemic; principal photography was done on 16 mm film on location at Abbot Mount, a British-era hill station, 8 km from Lohaghat in Uttarakhand, where the main house in the film was located.
 The film released theatrically in India on 12 September 2025.

 Plot

 Set in the spring of 1989, the story follows Dev and his family living in a colonial mansion atop a Himalayan cliff.
 Their peaceful life on a vast fruit orchard estate is disrupted when Dev discovers mysteriously burnt trees.
 As more trees are destroyed, tensions rise.
 Suspicion falls on passing nomads, and a corrupt sheriff complicates the investigation.
 Despite his desperate efforts to control the situation, more fires erupt.
 Deep in the darkness, in the silence of the night, answers begin to emerge.
-Will Dev finally realise who he and his family really are?